A New Humanity

 In a speech entitled, “The Unique Place of Gentiles in Messianic Jewish Congregational Life,” given at the Borough Park Symposium, October 22-24, 2012,

-I am sorry if this sounds a little harsh.
-I have seen firsthand this worship of Jewishness, for its own sake.
+This might seem a bit harsh, but I have seen firsthand this worship of Jewishness, for its own sake.
 I am an eyewitness to this perversion.
 I lived in this ditch for several years.
-It is a hideous stain upon the witness of Christ.
+It is a hideous stain upon the Body of Christ.
 It gives the outer appearance of devotion to God through Messiah, but its true devotion (“first and foremost”) is to its own Jewishness.
 It is a whited sepulcher.
 This may not be true of all messianic assemblies, and I pray it is not.
-However, I have not seen one where it is not a problem.
+However, I have yet to see one where it was not a problem.
 In Paul’s day, being Jew or Gentile, slave or free, male or female, were three of the main social dividers.
 These distinctions were how people were judged and how it was decided what place in society they should occupy.

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 [2 Cor.
 5:17]